This Icebreaker questions list is full of thoughtful or light-hearted questions intended to warm up interactions during a remote meeting.

 ICEBREAKER QUESTIONS EBOOK

-Icebreaker questions you can ask in every meeting during the COVID-19 pandemic.
+Icebreaker questions list you can ask in every meeting during the COVID-19 pandemic.

 Living in fear has an adverse effect on physical and mental well-being, which can be somewhat eased by your empathetic questions and unconditional support.